User-Banned/CSC-481_Project/README.txt

 Laptop Recommendation System

 This project implements a simple laptop recommendation system using k-means clustering and linear regression.
-It allows users to specify a price limit they desire in a laptop, and then recommends a laptop within the specified price range.
+It allows users to specify a price limit they desire in a laptop, asks if they want to specify some optinal features, and then recommends a laptop within the specified price range.

 Getting Started
 Prerequisites: